gumbalowsky/Regular-Expressions-Plugin-sampctl/README.md

 *	-maddinat0r (Got the SDK from his github)
 *	-Incognito (I learned a lot from his github)
 *	-K.Kosako (Author of Oniguruma library)

+This is a fork of old samp plugin with modification that enables sampctl to execute it's binaries in order to turn on server, for more comfortable development purposes.